Best TV series to watch on Netflix right now (August 2020) - TheNewsTrace

 Jeffrey Epstein: Filthy Wealthy

-This four-part documentary brings to life the sobering tales that made newspaper headlines internationally final yr when financier Jeffrey Epstein died in jail whereas going through expenses of intercourse trafficking.
+This four-part documentary brings to life the sobering tales that made newspaper headlines internationally final yr when financier Jeffrey Epstein died in jail whereas dealing with prices of intercourse trafficking.

-Utilizing footage of Epstein being interviewed for an earlier cost alongside feedback from prosecutors, associates and investigators, plus movie of Epstein’s properties, director Lisa Bryant’s documentary is an interesting and horrifying take a look at how one man escaped justice for many years, probably with the assistance of rich connections – and one which rightfully prioritises the survivors over the perpetrator.

 Watch on Netflix